-<body> tag in the page, add the following:
+<body> tag in the page, but before the closing

 Save and close up

 nano.
-Now open a Chromium browser instance and navigate to
+Now open Chromium browser and navigate to

 Hopefully this was a simple walkthrough to show you how to setup the latest version of Nginx on the Raspberry Pi.
 As an additional bonus, I also included some easy steps to enable a fast and lightweight PHP connector for Nginx.